Nick Courtney

 Nick Courtney (born November 30, 1987) is an American soccer player who plays as a defender for New York Athletic Club in the National Premier Soccer League.

 Career

-College & Amateur
+College and amateur

 Courtney played four years of college soccer at Wake Forest University between 2006 and 2009.

 Professional career

 Courtney signed with USL Pro club Charlotte Eagles during their 2012 season.

 Courtney signed with National Premier Soccer League club New York Athletic Club during their 2014 season.